US STOCKS-Wall St set to open higher as UK election impact limited

 By Tanya Agrawal

-June 9 U.S. stocks looked set to open slightly higher on Friday as the surprise result of the British general election had a limited impact on investor sentiment.
+June 9 (Reuters) - U.S. stocks looked set to open slightly higher on Friday as the surprise result of the British general election had a limited impact on investor sentiment.

 British voters dealt a blow to Prime Minister Theresa May in a snap election, wiping out her parliamentary majority, just weeks before Brexit negotiations are due to begin.